The commentators' reactions to it make it even funnier.

 "Lava Biking", where you bike over hot coals.
 Kenny tried it and got tenth-degree burns.

 "Head Stop", where you try to stop a bucking bronco with your head.
+You gotta hand it to Kenny, he had the balls and brains to come up with a future Olympic Sport.

 "Big Swinging Knockers", a game that's basically a human Newton's Cradle.
 Kenny got the idea from watching women's volleyball.

 "Name That Stain", showing Kenny wearing various messes being swung against a wall.
+Talk about a brush with Death!

 Boulder Dash was based on a Swedish game called Flatternoggin.